SLACube/slacube-daq-tutorial/README.md

 ## Self-Trigger Test

-Self-trigger test ensures the bad channel list and threshold are set properly, such that data rate is manageble when there is no signal (at room temperaute or zero E-field in cold).
+Self-trigger test ensures the bad channel list and threshold are set properly, such that data rate is manageable when there is no signal (at room temperature or zero E-field in cold).
 The test is performed after setting the threshold.

 Start a short self-trigger test of 2 mins: